WeaamMohamed/movies_app/README.md

 # movie_app

-Flutter application showing movies and tv shows of different categories such as, trending, upcoming, top rated... showing details including overview, release date, videos, images, cast and crew and some other information about the movie.. allow user to search for movie.
+Flutter application showing movies and tv shows of different categories such as, trending, upcoming, top rated.. showing details including overview, release date, videos, images, cast and crew and some other information about the movie showing trailer of each movie allow user to search for movie.

 #